 Why Are Researchers Ignoring The Calcium-Vitamin D- Vitamin K2 Connection?

 Unfortunately, Bolland’s ignorance of the calcium-vitamin D-vitamin K2 connection is shared by many of his peers.
-Another study, for which Consumer Reports very recently sent out an alert, claims that calcium supplements (again, calcium ALONE) increases our risk for kidney stones.
+Another study, for which Consumer Reports very recently sent out an alert, claims that calcium supplements (again, calcium ALONE) increase our risk for kidney stones.
 This study is not published research.
 It’s an unpublished research report by Lotfus CJ et al., which will be presented at ASN’s Kidney Week conference in November 2015.
 But it will, I expect, be given lots of press coverage.

 As usual, in the “research” that finds calcium supplementation increases risk of unhealthy calcification, Loftus CJ et al. do not even mention vitamin K2.
 We are told the researchers have “no idea” why taking calcium alone or with vitamin D might promote kidney stones.
 Here’s a quote: “Though the pathophysiology is unclear, these data suggest patients at risk of stone formation should be cautious of [calcium] supplementation use.”